davidferdinand/davidferdinand/README.md

 ![](https://img.shields.io/badge/Cloud-AWS-informational?style=flat&logo=amazonaws&logoColor=white&color=2bbc8a)

 ## 🌱 I’m currently learning
 I'm currently learning Go as well as expanding my knowledge on kubernetes and opentelemetry.
+As well as trying to absorb any material possible around engineering management.

 <!--